 Get familiar with these must-know shortcuts for Lightroom's Adjustment Brush Tool and you will quickly be saving lots of time in Lightroom!

 This is the most basic shortcut you need to know and it will save you from having to click the "Done" button or clicking "Close".
-All you need to do is type the "K" key to open the Brush Tool and then type the "K" key again to close the Brush Tool.
+All you need to do is press the "K" key to open the Brush Tool and then press the "K" key again to close the Brush Tool.

 This shortcut comes in super handy when you are using the Brush Tool on several areas of your subject (especially brushing over the eyes) and the brush pins are starting to drive you nuts or freak you out because they are on the eyes.

 You can hide all those pins by pressing the "H" key and when you want them to show up again, tap the same "H" key a second time!

 If you aren't using this shortcut then using brushes on your photo is likely taking you WAY too much time.
 Just use the left and right bracket keys to change the size of your brush quickly.

 In just a few seconds you can go from an adjustment brush small enough to use on the eyes to a brush large enough to use on the background of your image.
 The right bracket key (]) will make your brush bigger and the left bracket key ([) will make your brush smaller!

 When I'm using brushes on my photo, there are many times I want to see where I'm brushing and also if I'm brushing where I shouldn't be (especially on skin).
 The brush overlay is fantastic for this.
 But there are also times when the overlay drives me nuts.

 Being able to tap the "O" key to see the overlay or hide it will save you lots of time hunting for that little check-box that turns it on in Lightroom.
 HUGE timesaver!